manuelavolpe/local-PTHA-docs/docs/others/sampling.md

 # **The importance sampling procedure**

 ???+ warning
-    This page is under constrution
+    This page is under construction